 Despite all efforts, the Julian calendar still required further reform, since the calendar drifted with respect to the equinoxes and solstices by approximately 11 minutes per year.
 By 1582, this resulted in a difference of 10 days from what was expected.
 Pope Gregory XIII addressed this by essentially skipping 10 days in the date, making the day after October 4, 1582, October 15.
 An adjustment was also made to the algorithm of the Julian calendar that changed which century years would be considered leap years.
 Under the Gregorian calendar, century years not divisible by 400 would not be leap years.
 These changes reduced the error from 1 day in 128 years, to 1 day in 3,030 years with respect to the current value of the mean solar year.

 The adoption of the Gregorian calendar occurred slowly over a period of centuries, and despite many proposals to further reform the calendar, the Gregorian Calendar still prevails as the most commonly used dating system worldwide.

 A holiday is a day that, either by custom or by law, is set aside such that regular activities like going to work or school is suspended, or at least reduced.
-The term "holiday" can be interpreted differently, depending on region.
-In the U.S. paid leave is typically referred to as "vacation," while national, religious, or cultural days off are referred to exclusively as "holiday."
+The term "holiday" can be interpreted differently, depending on the region.
+In the U.S., paid leave is typically referred to as "vacation," while national, religious, or cultural days off are referred to exclusively as "holiday."
 In some regions, however, such as the United Kingdom or former British colonies, the term holiday can also refer to paid leave.